 Choosing which season to have your adventure elopement is probably one of the biggest decisions you’ll need to make.
 Surprisingly, it’s not as simple as thinking about temperature ranges and snowfall.
 Each season has its pros and cons, and picking the wrong season could potentially remove certain adventure elopement locations entirely from your elopement venue list.
-As adventure wedding photographers, we make it our job to know which types of adventure weddings and elopements work best at what times.
+As an adventure wedding photographer, I make it my job to know which types of adventure weddings and elopements work best at what times.

-There are pros and cons to each season, and different parts of Colorado have different benefits for different seasons.
-Knowing that, we decided to put together some advice about the best time of year to have your Colorado elopement, based on our experience living and photographing adventure elopements here.
+There are pros and cons to each season, and different parts of the state have different benefits for different seasons.
+Knowing that, I decided to put together some advice about the best time of year to have your Colorado elopement, based on our experience living and photographing adventure elopements here.
 So keep on reading to get your answer to the nagging question: when is the best time of year for your Colorado elopement?

-If you’re considering eloping anywhere within a sniff of aspen trees, fall is the perfect time of year to have your elopement, given the high potential of running into beautiful colors.
-At places like Maroon Bells in Aspen, fiery yellow and orange colors complement the existing landscape of mountain lakes and peaks rising into the sky.
+If you’re aiming to elope during the changing of the leaves, fall is the perfect time of year to have your elopement, given the high potential of running into beautiful colors.
+At places like Maroon Bells, fiery yellow and orange colors complement the existing landscape of mountain lakes and peaks rising into the sky.

-Another benefit of choosing a fall elopement in the mountains of Colorado is that during early fall you’ll run into milder weather than you otherwise would in other seasons.
-If you’re not into the extremities of heat or cold that Colorado can serve up during the heights of summer and winter, choosing early fall, before our first snowstorms of the season roll in (which tend to happen in October, but have also occurred earlier too).
+Another benefit of choosing a fall elopement in the mountains is that during early fall you’ll run into milder weather than you otherwise would in other seasons, assuming you’re choosing early fall, before our first snowstorms of the season roll in (which tend to happen in October, but have also occurred earlier too).

 One thing to note, however: peak fall colors will vary depending on the elevation of your elopement location.
 While the foothills will see color into early October, the same cannot be said for many of the mountain towns out here.
-If you’re looking to have fall colors during your Telluride or Aspen adventure elopement, you may want to consider a date somewhere in the second half of September.
+If you’re looking to have fall colors during your Telluride or CB adventure elopement, you may want to consider a date somewhere in the second half of September.
 Just keep in mind that fall colors are very short lived out here.